-Please see student conference request form (login to mywvsom required): https://my.wvsom.edu/Visitors/FileServer.cfm/ pdf/SWC/Conference Leave Request.pdf
+Please see student conference request form (login to mywvsom required): https://my.wvsom.edu/Visitors/FileServer.cfm/pdf/SWC/Conference_Leave_Request.pdf

 Year 3 students may be allowed to attend one meeting during their third year.
-However, students will not be able to attend meetings during core required rotations unless the attending preceptor is also attending the meeting.
+However, students will not be able to attend meetings during core required rotations unless the attending preceptor is also attending the meeting or has been approved by the Associate Dean Predoctoral Clinical Education.
 Students may not attend meetings during any two-week rotation.